YijieDeng/lotus-leaf-frontend/docs/frontend/README.md

 Finally run `npm start` or `node app.js`.
 If you encountered a database error, check whether you have started daemon process or whether you have created the database you set in `config.js`.

+## Run with PM2
+If the configuration script finished correctly, `PM2` will be installed by default.
+You can run `pm2 start app.js` to load the application to pm2 and run it in background.

+To see more usage of pm2, go to [PM2 Official Website](http://pm2.keymetrics.io)